opensheetmusicdisplay/githubauthvideo-plugin/readme.txt

 #### Optional Settings

 The remaining settings are optional.
-##### Track with Google Analytics
-    This option will trigger the plugin to send Google Anayltics events tracking user interaction with your videos.

-    A couple of notes:
-    - Google Analytics must be included on your Wordpress site in another way; When this setting is enabled the plugin will search for an existing Analytics reference and use that for sending events.
-    - This supports both `ga` and `gtag` analytics libraries.

-    The events that are sent include (event name in parens):
-    - Play Start (start)
-    - Pause Playback (pause)
-    - Playback Completed (complete)
-    - Volume Change (volume-change)
-    - Video Seek (seek)

-*Event Structure*
-- The GA event name above is set as the 'action'.
-- The event category is always 'video'
-- The event label is '\<video id\>': '\<video title\>' Based on the Wordpress fields.
-- The event value is playback timestamp in seconds for every event EXCEPT volume change, where it is the volume level from 0-100.

 ##### Ignore Sponsorship status

 When this is enabled the script will merely check if the user is authenticated with Github to allow them to access videos, and will not check sponsorship status.